 Resource enforces the inheritance of a set of common attributes into sub-types.
-Moreover, it introduces relationships to other Resource instances through instances of the Link type.
+Moreover, it introduces 373

 The Resource type is the first of three entry points to extend the OCCI Core Model, see section 5.5.
+375

-404 5.4.3 Link
+5.4.3 Link 376

 An instance of the Link type defines a base association between two Resource instances.
-It MUST be implemented.
+It MUST be 377 implemented.
 A Link instance indicates that one Resource instance is connected to another.
+378

-The Link type MUST implement all attributes inherited from the Entity type together with the model attributes defined in table 12 in order to be compliant.
+The Link type MUST implement all attributes inherited from the Entity type together with the model attributes 379 defined in table 9 in order to be compliant.
+380

-Table 12.
-Model attributes defined for the Link type.
+Model attributes defined for the Link type Table 9